Overview

 • Transaction Details:

-• From Address: The wallet address initiating the transaction.
+• From: The wallet address initiating the transaction.

 • Amount: The number of tokens being transferred.